A Guide To California Lease Agreements [+Free Template]

 Legal Obligations Both parties must adhere to the lease terms; landlords must maintain the property.
 Similar obligations, but with more flexibility in terms of changes

-Note that in California there are restrictions on the number of times and the amount that a landlord can raise the rent in any given year.
-Landlords cannot raise rent more than 10% total or 5% plus the percentage change in the cost of living – whichever is lower – over a 12-month period.
+Rent Control Note: California law limits rent increases to 5% plus inflation or 10% total per year, whichever is lower – over a 12-month period.
 If the tenants of a unit move out and new tenants move in, the landlord may establish the initial rent to charge.
 (Civ.
 Code § 1947.12)

 Details about security deposit are one of the key elements that are expected to be included in a California lease agreement.